 - In the Email field, enter the

 client_emailaddress listed in the JSON file associated with the service account you created on Google's website.

-- In the Bucket name field, type the name of the GCS bucket in which to store the logs.
+- In the Bucket name field, enter the name of the GCS bucket in which to store the logs.

-- In the Secret key field, type the
+- In the Secret key field, enter the

 private_keyvalue listed in the JSON file associated with the service account you created on Google's website.
 We strip out the JSON newline escape characters for you so don't worry about removing them.